6.0

 6.0.17

-The function is commonly used to store business data in a database and continually update it.
-The function establishes a connection between FineBI and the database, allowing FineBI to directly access the data in the database.
+The function allows you to establish a connection between FineBI and the database, enabling FineBI to directly access the data in the database.

-Enter the relevant information for the database, as shown in the following figure.
+4. Enter the relevant information of the database, as shown in the following figure.

 Data Connection Name